This content was updated for accuracy and relevance on January 27th, 2021

 #6 Nike Flex TR 9 – $70.00

-The Nike Flex TR 9 is a great option for female nurses looking for a lightweight, breathable tennis shoe or sneaker that provides all-day comfort.
+The Nike Flex TR 9 is great option for female nurses looking for a lightweight, breathable tennis shoe or sneaker that provides all-day comfort.
 This trainer features a breathable mesh upper, superior traction, and excellent support for your whole foot.
-An added heel strap wraps around the back of the shoe to give you extra support.
+An added heel strap wraps around the back of the tennis shoe to give you extra support.
 The minimalist design is a great alternative to loud, flashy running shoes that call attention to themselves.
+If you are looking for the perfect nursing sneakers with shock absorption and support, this option can be the perfect shoe for your needs.

 #7 Alegria Kayla – $129.95